itsschwer/ror2-serversider/README.md

 ## gameplay changes

-> The configuration file is automatically reloaded at the start (and end) of each run.
+> The configuration file is automatically reloaded at the start of each run.
 >
 > *[***OptionGenerator***](https://thunderstore.io/package/6thmoon/OptionGenerator/) *(+[***Risk Of Options***](https://thunderstore.io/package/Rune580/Risk_Of_Options/))* can be used to change the configuration in-game, rather than editing the file or using **r2modman**.*